AndreasVolkmann/Prolok/README.md

  fun descendantOf(one: String, two: String) = query("descendent_of", one, two)
  val t4 = descendantOf(X, "ralf")
  ```

+Queries accept String, Int, Double.
+Anything else will be converted to String.

 #### Solutions
 Getting all solutions can be done like this: